 control ★★☆☆ | selfheal ★★☆☆ | outheal ☆☆☆☆ | dmg ★★★★

-It's really bright, colorful fire.
-Easily restrained to a point of pressure where it can just be puffed into the air as a fireball, can shoot from limbs/skin with exertion.
-Output easily increased, with potential infinite generation whenever she wants it's a good hunting aura once the shape can be controlled (actually it's the same as a famous hunter... but that hunter was supposedly defeated by Van?)
+Produces really bright, colorful fire.
+Easily restrained to a point of pressure where it can just be shot into the air as a fireball, and can project with more control from limbs/skin with some exertion.
+The output easily increased, and with potential infinite generation whenever she wants it's a good hunting aura once the shape can be controlled (actually it's the same as a famous hunter... but that hunter was supposedly defeated by Van?)
 Self healing is average, but she is not harmed by the fire itself.
-It can probably heal others but the side effect of setting fire on contact makes it totally pointless in that regard.
+It can probably heal others if VERY carefully held near skin but the wild movement and side effect of setting fire on contact makes it mostly pointless in that regard.

 Rai (blue hands)